cofBy/Hand-tracker-mini-games/README.md

-# Hand detection
+# Handy ganes
-Mini game with hand tracker
+an android game with a lot of little mini games